AP VoteCast: New Mexico voters sour on state of nation - KVIA

 TRUMP VS BIDEN

-In the race for president, Voters under 45 were more likely to support Biden over Trump.
-Biden had an apparent advantage among older voters.
+In the race for president, Voters under 45 were more likely to prefer Biden over Trump.
+Biden had an edge over Trump among older voters.

-Latino voters were more likely to prefer Biden.
-White voters were divided.
+Latino voters were more likely to favor Biden while Trump was about even with Biden among white voters.

-College-educated voters were more likely to support Biden.
-Biden and Trump were roughly even among voters without a college degree.
+College-educated voters were more likely to prefer Biden over Trump.
+Voters without a college degree were divided between Biden and Trump.

-Both voters in cities and suburban voters were more likely to favor Biden over Trump.
-Biden was about tied with Trump among voters in small towns and rural areas.
+Both voters in cities and suburban voters were more likely to favor Biden over Trump while Biden was about even with Trump among voters in small towns and rural areas.

 RACE FOR SENATE

-In the race for U.S. Senate, Voters under 45 modestly preferred Ben Ray Lujan over Mark Ronchetti while older voters were split between Lujan and Ronchetti.
+In the race for U.S. Senate, Voters under 45 modestly preferred Ben Ray Lujan over Mark Ronchetti but Lujan and Ronchetti were roughly even among older voters.

-Latino voters were more likely to support Lujan while white voters leaned toward Ronchetti over Lujan.
+Latino voters were more likely to favor Lujan over Ronchetti.
+White voters leaned toward Ronchetti over Lujan.

-Suburban voters appeared to prefer Lujan.
-Voters in cities were more likely to prefer Lujan over Ronchetti.
-Ronchetti and Lujan were neck and neck among voters in small towns and rural areas.
+Suburban voters modestly preferred Lujan.
+Voters in cities were more likely to favor Lujan over Ronchetti.
+Ronchetti and Lujan were about tied among voters in small towns and rural areas.

 FACING THE PANDEMIC

 The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 17% of voters said the virus in the U.S. is completely or mostly under control, and 26% said it’s somewhat under control.
-Fifty-six percent of voters think the coronavirus is not at all under control in this country.
+Overall, 17% of voters said the virus in the U.S. is completely or mostly under control, and 25% said it’s somewhat under control.
+Fifty-seven percent of voters think the coronavirus is not at all under control in this country.

 ON THE ISSUES